Optimization Has Never Been More Important Than Now: Endless Gain CEO Neil McKay

 And how long have you been in partnership with VWO?

 We’ve been in partnership with VWO since the business set up.
 In fact, I was working with VWO before that when I spent a year beta-testing the business.
-I worked with Harinder Singh (now Associate Director at VWO Services), and both he and VWO have always been very helpful and supportive throughout our business’ various stages of growth.
+I worked with Harinder Singh and both he and VWO have always been very helpful and supportive throughout our business’ various stages of growth.

 So what makes Endless Gain a good fit for clients?